WillRIT/willrit.github.io/_projects/ZFiveMinBlack.md

 ## Overview

-This game was developed solo for the [HoloJam 4 Game Jam]() in MENTION WHEN.
+This game was developed solo for the [HoloJam 4 Game Jam]() in 2024.
 The game jam was themed around Hololive, the VTuber Agency.
 As such, the game had to use that IP as a base and then a theme that's specific to each jam.
 The theme was "Outcome".

 ## Initial Design